A prayer from St. Paul’s for those affected by the current provincial fire catastrophes, whether directly or indirectly.

 • Wednesdays: 11 am Eucharist (BCP)

-• 9 am Morning Prayer (Matins) Mondays through Fridays on-site (Hybrid Matins Wed. & Fri.)
+• Typically 9 am Morning Prayer (Matins) Mondays through Fridays on-site (Hybrid Matins t.b.a..).
+Between Christmas and New Years Day we are closed.

 What you'll find at St. Paul's